avik-pal/DeepDream.jl/README.md

 # DeepDream

+**NOTE : This project was meant for Julia 0.6.
+So it will fail to work with Julia 1.0 and the latest tagged version of Flux.
+However, an update is WIP**

 **NOTE : If there is no GPU support available please checkout the cpu branch of this repo.
 The cpu code is not thoroughly tested.**